ReshmaPD/Memory-Game/README.md

 ## Game-Functionalities

-1]Captures the number of moves required to match all the cards.
-2]Captures the time required to complete the game in minutes and seconds.
-3]Once the game is completed, displays star rating on the basis of time and moves made by the player with a Modal message.
-4]In the modal message player can choose to play the game again or close it.
-5]Player can restart the game at any time using the reload icon on the screen.
+1]Captures the number of moves required to match all the cards./n 2]Captures the time required to complete the game in minutes and seconds./n 3]Once the game is completed, displays star rating on the basis of time and moves made by the player with a Modal message./n 4]In the modal message player can choose to play the game again or close it./n 5]Player can restart the game at any time using the reload icon on the screen./n

 ## Game-dependencies